claragiurgiu/Phase2-Project/README.md

 ## Methods

 To perform our inferential analysis, we created a simple linear regression and a multiple linear regression.
 This model was used to examine the relationship between the price, our dependent variable, and a variety of independent variables.

-The main variables we used in the model were:
+- **Model 1: Simple Regression** - For our simple regression model, we used using the living space (sq. ft) as the independent variable as it is the variable most correlated with price.

+- price (dependent - logged)
+- square foot living space (scaled)

+- **Model 2: Multiple Linear Regression** For our second model, we included both numerical and categorical variables.
+Our top predictors are listed below:

+- price (dependent - logged)
+- square foot living space (scaled)
+- construction grade (scaled)
+- zip code (scaled)

 ## Results